What to Give: Tech Gadgets that Respect Our Freedom

 Being freedom-software (open source), the maker guarantees your freedom to use the tools they provide or change to others.
 What does that mean in practice?
 For example, if you don't like the terms and conditions of the Murena cloud software suite, you can use a different one provided by someone else, be it an independent commercial provider, or run by your school or club, or at your best techie friend's home.
 And then you don't even need a Murena account.

-→ Read the full article: All I Want for Christmas is... a Smart Phone?
+→ Read the full article: Freedom-Respecting Smart Phone

 Smart Home Automation